 BlackVPN has been going since 2009.
 It was originally based in the US, however, it has since moved to Hong Kong.
 This is a vast improvement as US firms can be subjected to warrants and gag orders.

 Black VPN offers various subscription plans that are tailored to video streaming, privacy, and torrenting.
-It is a zero-logs service with well-implemented encryption, which means that it is secure.
+It is a no logs VPN service with well-implemented encryption, which means that it is secure.
 It also provides reasonable speeds and permits peer-to-peer (P2P) downloads on most servers (not US and UK).

 Until recently BlackVPN didn’t have custom clients, which meant that it was lacking certain features (like a killswitch).
 BlackVPN has now developed custom clients for Windows, Android, and iOS.
 Sadly, those beta clients are full of bugs and won’t connect to many servers.
 Even the Android client – which is out of beta – lacks a killswitch and fails to connect to many servers.
 Let’s take a closer look…